 In this episode, host Aaron Woloszyn IllumeTALKs to Diane Weber about Title 24 and how it has impacted lighting retrofit work in the state of California in recent years.

-Get the scoop in Episode 3 of IllumeTALK:
+Get the scoop on Title 24 in Episode 3 of IllumeTALK:

-Download and subscribe on any of your favorite podcast platforms — iTunes, Google Play, SoundCloud, Stitcher and TuneIn!
+Download and subscribe on any of your favorite podcast platforms — iTunes, Spotify, iHeartRadio, Google Play, Google Podcasts, SoundCloud, Stitcher and TuneIn!

 New to the podcast scene?
 Click here for a helpful guide on how to listen to your favorite podcasts!